This page answers the question "SHOULD I USE A CATALYTIC OR NON CATALYTIC WOOD STOVE?"

 It is true that a catalyst must be replaced about every six years depending on how many hours the stove is burnt each year.
 Replacement catalyst are between $50.00 and $200.00 Also all catalytic manufacturer offer a 6 year pro rated warranty.
 So in the worst case it may cost you about $35.00 per year more to operate a catalytic stove.
 The increased efficiency will more than offset this cost if the stove is used for heating.
 Maintenance involves taking the catalyst out in the spring of the year, vacuuming the cells with a vacuum cleaner, (NEVER AN AIR HOSE) and storing it in a dry place until the next year.
 In the Sierra stoves, the catalyst can be easily removed by removing two or 4 nuts.
 It is about a 5 minute operation.
 The catalyst I am now using was purchased in March of 1987 and it is still fully operational.
 The catalyst will work equally on any wood, green, aged, or rotten.
 The only caution is never burn painted or treated wood in a stove with a catalyst.
 The chemicals in treated wood (Arsenic) or the chemicals in paint will damage the catalyst.
 Also if the stove you are using can burn coal, the catalyst should be removed before burning coal -- the sulfur in coal will coat the catalyst and shorten its life.

 Lou's advise is available by phone.
 With 20 years of experience in the Wood Heating, and Wood Stove Design industry, Lou can answer your specific questions.
 As an independent, and working for industry leaders such as Riteway Manufacturing in association with Corning Glass, Lou was involved in the early experimentation and development of Palladium coated catalytic Wood Stove designs.
-His background includes assisting Sierra Manufacturing with Designing, and testing Models.
+His background includes assisting Sierra Manufacturing with designing, and testing models.
 Louis did most of the design and pre-testing of the "Sierra 8000".
 In the first stage of the EPA teating in 1987 the Sierra 8000 and the "Blaze King" were tied for second place as the cleanest stove tested at the time.
 The "Sierra 8000" had a particulate emission of 1.4 grams per hour compared with 100 grams per hour in many non-catalytic stoves.
 Lou traveled throughout the country assisting industry dealers with technical problem solving and innovations to maximize consumer use and customer service.
 Lou also has extensive experience with residential Coal Burning applications; both Anthracite and Bituminous.
 You may be suprised to learn that biomass (Fresh Horse Poop) can be effectivly burnt in some catalytic appliances.

-Louis is available for telephone consultations for $30 per hour, and initially accessible at only $10, for up to twenty minutes, which is often sufficient to address most inquiries.
-Start by calling Louis Monday - Friday, 8:30am until 12:30pm EST at 724.858.1426.
-If we are on the phone, leave your name, number and time to call.
-Your call will be returned as you direct.
-If you believe this service was of value to you please return to this page and utilize the "Buy Now" button below to enter the correct credit for the time you spent on the phone with Louis.
-For those in countries other than the United States, if you have Skype, look up lsensen under "search for skype users" and send us a message for us to add to skipe contact list.
+The "Buy Now" button below is a convienent way to pay with pay pal or a credit card.
+Do not pay or enter credit until after we have talked with you.
+You can return to this page to make payment.
+If you request we will invoice you for the service.
+For those in countries other than the United States, if you have Skype, look up louies39 under "search for skype users" and send us a message to add you to our skipe contact list.
 Make sure you include a time for us to contact you US eastern standard time.
 We will attempt to contact you close to the time requested.
 Do not purchase credit until we make contact.
 If you request we will bill you for the service.
 Note: English is the only language we are fluent in.

 Consulting Time